arthur5120/real-time-chat-app/--todo-list.md

 # Editing message and clicking off of it deletes the text content.
 [DONE]
 # useEffect rarely stops prematurely, locking the user from interacting with the UI.
 # Editing is cancelled when receiving a new message.
 [DONE]
-# Editing a message cancelled when a message is edited on the other end. (getMessageById on confirming to solve it.)
+# Editing a message cancelled when a message is edited on the other end.
+[DONE]
 # Editing the message fails sometimes.
 # Room user list not updating in real time.
 # Handle infinite loops when the server is out.
 [DONE]
 # When server is out and comes back, the user can't logout due to the token and gets stuck on the chat screen.
 # When confirming an edit on a non freshly created message, the changes aren't applied.
 [DONE]
+# Reload not resetting when the data is fetched, locking the user out of the UI.
+# Maybe separate the socket operations into their own useEffect and use a useRef hook to not get stale states in a function.

 // Done yesterday

-Moved userActivity state from auth-provider to chat component so it would update correctly.
-Use ref for handleUserActivity function in click event listener to make sure the values are up to date.
-Add cleanup function to userActivity useEffect to prevent multiple socket calls.
-Change socket and scrollToLatest useEffect to check if the user is writing/editing a message before scrolling to prevent text loss.
+Add server down handling to useEffect hooks and UI Elements.
+Add limit to reload state to prevent infinite loops.
+Add reload when confirming editing the message so the edited flag would show.

 // Done today

-Add server down handling to useEffect hooks and UI Elements.
-Add limit to reload state to prevent infinite loops Add reload when confirming editing the message so the edited flag would show.
+Update the main useEffect to redundantly set the reload state to zero, ensuring it resets after data fetching.
+Add a dedicated state and useEffect to refresh the chat on message changes, preventing full reloads and avoiding text loss during edits.